alexweej/es-reflect-type-proposal/README.md

 `typeof` has long been known to have perculiar behaviour.
 The most famously understood issue is that `typeof null === "object"`, which consistently requires special casing when dispatching on a value's type.
 It was [proposed] [1] to correct `typeof null` to return `"null"`, but in the interests of the Harmony/"not breaking the web" initiative, it was decided that this behaviour should remain unfixed.

-For the purposes of efficient specification, the *ECMAScript* specification actually defines a trivial algorithm `Type(x)` which has a more straightforward behaviour than `typeof`.
+For the purposes of efficient specification, the *ECMAScript* specification actually defines a trivial algorithm [`Type(x)`] [2] which has a more straightforward behaviour than `typeof`.
 In particular:
  * `null` has type *Null*; and
  * Functions have no special treatment - they are instances of *Object*.